Gricha/website/website/posts/cubicles-for-agents.md

 ### Tip 2 - Watchers

-We always run our services automatically.
+My cofounder Jeremy has zero tolerance for any developer experience issues that may add friction for developers and are easy to automate away - he eliminates those aggressively.
+Because of that, we always run our services automatically.
 Running `subroutine dev <service>` starts it in a container, sets up a watcher over relevant files and sets up any side processes to run automatically when needed (for instance, regenerating GraphQL types).

 We inform an agent upfront that this is the case so, once the service is started, it doesn't have to restart it, but rather interact with logs unless something goes really wrong.
 The reason this helps is because there's just a few less things that the agent (and the human) have to do to surface the changes in runtime.
 The loop is shorter with less mechanics.